OUR MISSION

 FEMINIST COALITIONS

-Building feminist coalitions with women and queer-led activist organizations in the Caribbean is a key organizing principle that guides our work.
-We are invested in decentering the academy as the primary location where knowledge sharing and learning can take place by co-creating Queeribbean feminist thought with people across communities.
+Building feminist coalitions with women and queer-led activist collectives in the Caribbean is a key organizing principle that guides our work.
+We are invested in decentering the academy as the primary location where knowledge sharing and learning can take place by co-creating Queeribbean feminist thought with people across the region.

 RADICAL LOVE